asarigul/usermanager/README.md

 - Spring, Mongo Java Driver, and Morphia's logs' are centralized by slf4j, along with application log; so that all logging configuration can be managed at a single point.
 Logback is used as the slf4j implementation.

-- Spring controllers are annotation driven.
-As an AOP practice, an aspect applied globally to all controllers' service methods, implementing a centralized error handling mechanism over controllers.
+- As an AOP practice, an aspect applied globally to all Spring controllers' service methods, implementing a centralized error handling mechanism over controllers.
+This way common error cases, like validation errors, are handled at a central place.

 - Application gives an id to any exception.
 This information is shared with the client as the error reference.
 This approach could be useful especially when scanning thru big log files.